DATA REPORT article

-Successful Aging at work: Psychometric properties of the Spanish version of Selection, Optimization and Compensation Questionnaire
+Successful Aging at Work: Psychometric Properties of the Spanish Version of Selection, Optimization and Compensation Questionnaire

-- 2Christian Charities Association, Spain
+- 2Christian Charities Association, Huelva, Spain

-- 3Universidad Nacional de Educación a Distancia (UNED), Spain
+- 3Department of Social and Organizational Psychology, Universidad Nacional de Educación a Distancia, Madrid, Spain

-Adjustment to aging
+Adjustment to Aging

 The approach of Selection, Optimization and Compensation (SOC) has been proposed as a mechanism of successful adjustment to aging (Baltes and Baltes, 1990).
 It consists of diverse strategies that promote a positive balance between age-related losses and gains.
 Older people could implement three types of strategies: selecting the aspects of their lives that are important to them, optimizing the resources and tools that help them gain achievements in the selected aspects, and, lastly, compensating for the losses in those aspects, adapting to vital and environmental changes.

 Employee performance is of vital importance to an organization.
 To a large measure, the achievement of the company's goals depends on it.
 Regarding older workers, the decrease in their performance is one of the most debated aspects.
 Hence, it is interesting to appraise the relations between SOC and performance.
 On the one hand, modern organizations need their employees to be involved in the so-called organizational citizenship behaviors (hereafter, OCB).
 These consist of all the behaviors that are not specifically described as part of job performance but which are focused on the achievement of the organizational goals.
 Regarding older workers, the decrease in their performance at work is one of the most debated aspects.
 Hence, it is interesting to appraise the relations between SOC and organizational citizenship behaviors (hereafter, OCB).
 Moreover, the modern concept of performance has been expanded, introducing a novel dimension, adaptive performance (Koopmans et al., 2014), which is related to learning.
-As a recent meta-analysis showed (Moghimi et al., 2016) there is a positive relationships between SOC strategies and employee's desirable outcomes.
+As a recent meta-analysis showed (Moghimi et al., 2017) there is a positive relationships between SOC strategies and employee's desirable outcomes.

 The current data set includes the assessment of the SOC-12 in a first sample of workers over 40, and in a second sample of workers over 45.
 It contributes to existing research by providing data from (a) two different samples of aged workers, (b) correlations with other theoretically related variables (adaptive performance and OCB), and (c) it provides socio-demographic data.
 Different criteria variables have been included in each data collection (adaptive performance and OCB) in order to offer the possibility to test the relationships between the SOC strategies and diverse measures of performance.
 It therefore enables researchers to further explore the associations between SOC-12 factors and aged workers attitudes and behaviors, as well as potential moderators of these associations (age, gender, etc.).